ros-workshop/manipulation/README.md

 **What are the challenges of robotic manipulation?**
 + *Path Planning:* Generally, a robotic arm is used for manipulation ([ABB IRB 120](https://new.abb.com/products/robotics/industrial-robots/irb-120), [UR5](https://www.scottautomation.com/products/ur5-universal-robot/)).
 An arm often has between 5 and 7 Dof.
 Powerful planning algorithms must be used ([RRTs](https://en.wikipedia.org/wiki/Rapidly-exploring_random_tree) for example) to find a path in joint or end-effector space.
 + *Grasping:* Once the arm knows how to travel from one place to another, its time to actually grasping something.
-Grasping in a vast and vibrant research topic mostly because how challenigng it be be for robots to find suitable grasp poses fro everyday objects.
+Grasping in a vast and vibrant research topic mostly because how challenigng it can be for robots to find suitable grasp poses for everyday objects.

 **What tools do we have to solve this problem?**